This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 The Security Camera Features is not available in the Lite Plan.

-* = Available on Advanced Plan only
+* = Available on Advanced and Premium Plan only

 The Info tab displays handy information such as the public (Internet-facing) IP address, network gateway, DNS and DHCP server.